alexdevdavis/be-games/README.md

 ## Installing Dependencies

-This repo is built with node.js and npm, so the following node packages will need to be installed:
+AD Games API is built with node.js and npm, so the following node packages will need to be installed:

 ### Functional Dependencies